moogacs/docs.buf.build/docs/tour/generate-go-code.md

 ---
 id: generate-go-code
-title: 10 Generate Go Code
+title: 10 Generate Go code
 ---

 So far, you've created a new [module](../bsr/overview.md#modules), pushed it up to the